Derryn Hinch: 2014 conviction and imprisonment

 In October 2013, Hinch was found guilty of contempt of court for breaching a suppression order by revealing details of the criminal history of Jill Meagher's killer, Adrian Ernest Bayley.
 The judge gave Hinch 90 days to pay the fine, or else face 50 days in prison.
 On 16 January 2014, one day prior to the expiration of the 90-day period, Hinch advised that he would not pay the fine 'on principle'.
 He was imprisoned on 17 January 2014.
 On 7 March 2014, he was released from prison after 50 days, having served his full sentence.
 He was greeted by his partner Natasha Chadwick, other friends and a substantial media contingent.

 Personal life

-Hinch has been married four times.
+Hinch was married five times to four different women.
 His first marriage was to Lana Wells, an editor.
 His second marriage was to Eve Carpenter, a flight attendant.
 He then married Australian actress Jacki Weaver.
-They were married in 1983 until divorcing in 1998.
+They married in 1993 and divorced in 1996; they remarried in 1997 and divorced in 1998.
 He married Chanel Hayton in February 2006 and they separated in late 2012.
-He had a two-year relationship with Natasha Chadwick, a former detective sergeant with NSW Police and freelance journalist.
-In 2016 Hinch rekindled his relationship with Australian animal rights advocate Lynda Stoner and they have remained a couple ever since.
+He had a five-year relationship with Natasha Chadwick, a former detective sergeant with NSW Police and journalist for Network Seven's Sunday Night program.
+Hinch and Chadwick ended their relationship in January 2018, they remained close friends until his death.
+Hinch rekindled his relationship with Australian animal rights advocate Lynda Stoner and they remained a couple until his death in 2026.

-In March 2017, Hinch told the New Zealand Herald that he had been molested by a brother of one of his father's friends as a nine-year-old boy in his childhood home in New Plymouth in 1953.
+In March 2017, Hinch told The New Zealand Herald that he had been molested by a brother of one of his father's friends as a nine-year-old boy in his childhood home in New Plymouth in 1953.